 directory and then run some innocuous svn

-command, such as svn --version.
-A new
+command, such as svn --version

 configuration directory with the default contents will be